Baptistemontan/serde-bin/README.md

 For serializing Enums, a tag is first written down as a `u32`.
 Then the variant is serialized depending on its categorie (unit, newtype, tuple, struct).

+## Module any

+The module `serde_bin::any` implement a serializer/deserializer that include the data type in the binary, allowing the use of `serde::de::Deserializer::deserialize_any`.
+This can allow for example deserialization of untagged enums.

 ## Features
 - default: The `std` feature is enabled by default.